Damping factor: Calculation

+However, in this form $DF$ is not in fact proportional to the electrical circuit damping.
+The load is the source of energy being damped, and if $Z_\mathrm{S}$ = 0, the damping resistance in series with the energy source cannot fall below $Z_\mathrm{L}$ itself (unless $Z_\mathrm{S}$ is made negative, which is usually impractical).
+This fact was admitted and an improved definition was proposed, called the damping ratio $DR$:

+Nevertheless, the former definition has attained standard use.

 Explanation

 Pierce undertook an analysis of the effects of amplifier damping factor on the decay time and frequency-dependent response variations of a closed-box, acoustic suspension loudspeaker system.
 The results indicated that any damping factor over 10 is going to result in inaudible differences between that and a damping factor equal to infinity.
 However, it was also determined that the frequency-dependent variation in the response of the loudspeaker due to the output resistance of the amplifier is much more significant than the effects on system damping.
 It is also important to not confuse these effects with damping effects, as they are caused by two quite different mechanisms.
 The calculations suggested that a damping factor in excess of 50 will not lead to audible improvements, all other things being equal.